-Washington lawmakers close to deal changing police deadly force laws
+Washington lawmakers near deal to change police deadly-force laws

 It also would consider an officer’s intentions to determine if he or she acted in good faith, as well as mandate more mental-health and de-escalation training for officers.

+To pass, there needs to be “total agreement” between the community advocates and law-enforcement groups, said Sen. Jamie Pedersen, D-Seattle.

-Goodman said the possible deal removes the word “malice” from the law as it applies to the use of deadly force.
-And it provides a new definition for “good faith” that community advocates and several law enforcement groups have agreed to, he said.
+Goodman said the proposed deal removes the word “malice” from the law as it applies to the use of deadly force.
+And it provides a new definition for “good faith” that community advocates and several law-enforcement groups have agreed to, he said.

-“The good faith test will be much more workable under our clarifying bill,” Goodman said.
+“The ‘good-faith’ test will be much more workable under our clarifying bill,” Goodman said.

 The new version would still include additional law-enforcement training, he said.

+The officer had been charged with second-degree murder and manslaughter after fatally shooting a drunken man in 2009 through the rear window of the man’s car.

+High-profile shootings by white officers of African Americans and other minorities — including the deaths in Seattle of Che Taylor and Charleena Lyles — have kept the issue at the forefront.

-If lawmakers took no action on I-940, it would go to the November general-election ballot.
-Legislators also could pass an altered version of the initiative and send both proposals to the ballot.
+Legislators could also pass an altered version of the initiative and send both proposals to the ballot.

 But under the proposed deal, lawmakers would approve the initiative, and then pass the bill amending it with the agreed-upon changes.